parcel-bundler/website/src/getting-started/webapp.md

 The production build command `parcel build ./src/index.html` does exactly what it says it does, which is building your application.

-This command creates production ready bundles that contain very little to no unused and development code, ensuring your end-user gets fast load times.
+It creates production-ready bundles that contain very little to no unused and development code, ensuring your end-user gets fast load times.
 We achieve this by telling frameworks and libraries we're building for production by setting the `process.env.NODE_ENV` variable to `production`.

 We also run a minifier over most assets to ensure code is as minimal as it can and do [scope-hoisting](/features/scope-hoisting/) on all the JavaScript bundles to ensure no unused code ends up in the JavaScript bundles.